- ANBI Name(s):

 The Anglican Church Haarlem creates a place and opportunity for the English-speaking community in and around the Haarlem area and visitors from home and abroad to meditate, pray and worship, privately and together.
 We support people in their understanding and approach to life and faith.
 We are called to sharing the joy of God’s unconditional love in faith and action.
 We commit ourselves to contributing to a world where love, reconciliation, tolerance, equality and peace can prevail.
 We are an open, welcoming church, which exists for the community as a whole and where everyone is valued and respected.
 Charitable activities also include work among asylum seekers, contributions to the local food bank, and support to various other charitable and relief funds, mainly abroad.Note: These objectives are being reviewed at present by the Church Council.
 Any comments are welcome!

-As in other years, the focus of activities in 2015 was on our regular services, held every Sunday, and monthly Compline and Healing services.
-There were special services such as the Nine Lessons and Carols and combined services with the Old Catholic Church, a Lent course with discussion, other activities such as a Retreat day and concerts by our excellent choir.
-Apart from these activities the main and most important issue was the appointment of a new chaplain and we are very happy the Revd David de Verny has taken up this appointment as from 21 June 2015.
-Attendance to services has risen substantially and the pastoral care gets structured attention again.
+As in other years, the focus of activities in 2018 was on our regular services, held every Sunday, and monthly Compline and Healing services.
+There were special services such as the Nine Lessons and Carols and combined services with the Old Catholic Church, a Lent course with discussion, other activities such as a Vision Day, social events, and concerts by our excellent choir.
+Apart from these activities the main and most important issue was the maintenance of church membership and momentum during the current interregnum, which will end with the appointment of a new chaplain

 - Statement of income & expenses